 Typography of My Website

-I’m typophil.
-But this is nothing for a self-help group because it simply means love or affection to typography.
+I’m a typophile.
+But this is nothing for a self-help group because it means to love typography.
 It was clear to me from the start that I would start with typography for my new website.

-Normally, only designers pay attention to typography, the rest of the people is usually relatively unimportant.
+Normally, designers pay attention to typography, to the rest of the people typography is unimportant.
 But typography influences each of us, consciously and subconsciously.

-Simple things like readability or contrast decide whether the message of a text reaches the reader at all.
-And since words have incredible power, typography is often underestimated.
+Readability or contrast decides whether the message of a text reaches the reader at all.
+And since words have incredible power, typography is underestimated.

-The right choice of font, font size, weight, layout, sentence width, lead, letter-spacing, or many other things unconsciously affect the reader and thus transport the statement.
+The right choice of font, font size, weight, layout, sentence width, lead, letter spacing, or many other things unconsciously affects the reader and thus transports the statement.
 Proper typography can support and reinforce a message that makes the wrong message even meaningless or ridiculous.

-Good typography does not just mean selecting a scripture but is an art form that I am still far from mastering.
+Selecting good typography does not only mean selecting a scripture but is an art form that I am far from mastering.

 It is important to choose the right page layout, the right sentence width, the correct lead, the right combination of fonts, the right scale, the correct font size, and a variety of other guidelines.

-Several years ago I stumbled on two interesting lectures by Tim Brown on typography.
-Tim Brown works as Type Manager for Adobe Typekit, a platform that offers Webfont hosting.
-In his lectures, he offers a very interesting insight into the history of typography and how to achieve good typography.
+Several years ago, I stumbled on two interesting lectures by Tim Brown on typography.
+Tim Brown works as Type Manager for Adobe Typekit, a platform that offers Web font hosting.
+In his lectures, he offers a fascinating insight into the history of typography and how to achieve good typography.

-I decided to start with the selection of a scale.
+I started with the selection of a scale.
 A typographic scale is the selection of harmonic proportions, which are then applied to font size, sentence width, and other parts.

-The most famous proportion is Golden Ratio, which has a ratio of
+The most famous proportion is the Golden Ratio, which has a ratio of

 1:1.618.
-But there are many other proportions that have their origins in geometry, music, nature, or history.
-Tim Brown has even created the website Modular Scale, on which such a scale can be calculated.
+But many other proportions have their origins in geometry, music, nature, or history.
+Tim Brown has even created the website Modular Scale, on which a scale can be calculated.

-But this was not necessary for my project, because Team-Sass offers a SASS extension.
+However, this was not necessary for my project because Team-Sass offers a SASS extension.

 group :development do